Azdaroth/Azdaroth.github.io/source/test-driven-ember/index.markdown

 ---
 layout: page
-title: Test-Driven Ember.js Book
+title: Test-Driven Ember.js Book, learn TDD in Ember
 footer: false
 ---

+## Learn How To Write Effective And Maintainable Tests in Ember.js applications

-## Why did I write this book?
+### Why did I write this book?

 Writing a book seemed to me to be a pretty cool idea for a long time.
 I remember reading a few years ago a short, self-published e-book about Chef and setting up server infrastructure and besides enjoying the content of the book and learning a lot from it, I found it pretty fascinating that you can publish a book in such a simple way.
 That was probably the day when I started thinking about writing something more meaningful and having more impact comparing to writing just blog posts.